education

 The Transformation in Numbers

 But information literacy instruction, the teaching side of the job, tells a completely different story.
-Helping students evaluate sources, understand bias, conduct research, and think critically about information sits at only about 15% automation.
+Helping students evaluate sources, understand bias, conduct research, and think critically about information sits at only about 15% automation [Fact].
 If anything, the rise of AI-generated content makes this skill more critical: students now need to evaluate not just whether a human source is trustworthy, but whether the content was generated by AI in the first place.
 Explore the full data for school librarians.

 The Misinformation Crisis and the Librarian Response